-At Meadow View Farm, in Kutztown, PA James Weaver and son Harold Weaver dread cleaning up the more than 20 linear miles of black plastic they use every year.
-When they do finish cleaning up all of the plastic under their peppers, tomatoes, eggplants, and cucurbits, they then face the headache of how to dispose of the plastic.
-Depending on your location, and whether you’re recycling, land-filling, or burning, black plastic disposal is an expensive challenge.
-Furthermore, by the time it’s all cleaned up, Harold notes, it’s always too late to get a cover crop in.
+At Meadow View Farm in Kutztown, PA, James Weaver and his son Harold Weaver dread cleaning up the (more than) 20 linear miles of black plastic that they use every year.
+When they do finish cleaning up all of the plastic under their peppers, tomatoes, eggplants, and cucurbits, they face the headache of disposing the plastic.
+Black plastic disposal is an expensive challenge depending on your location and whether you’re recycling, land-filling, or burning.
+Furthermore, Harold notes that by the time it’s cleaned up, it’s always too late to get a cover crop in.
 These frustrations motivated the Weavers and other vegetable farmers and researchers at Rodale Institute to experiment with rolled and crimped cover crop mulches to reduce their reliance on black plastic.

 Organic Cover Crop Mulches.
 For more than a decade, researchers at Rodale Institute (RI) have been working with others at Penn State and the USDA’s Sustainable Agriculture Systems Lab in Beltsville, MD, to develop a system for producing corn and soybean grain crops organically without spring tillage.
-Researchers first honed in on a few winter annual cover crops, such as cereal rye and hairy vetch, that can be killed when they bloom in the spring.
-However, they quickly became frustrated by how quickly weeds broke through the mowed or chopped residue, so they then worked to develop the roller-crimper.
-The roller-crimper not only terminates the cover crops by flattening and crushing, but also leaves them in an intact matt that’s better able to suppress weeds throughout the season.
+Researchers first honed in on a few annual winter cover crops, such as cereal rye and hairy vetch, that can be killed when they bloom in the spring.
+However, they quickly became frustrated by how quickly weeds broke through the mowed or chopped residue, so they worked to develop the roller-crimper.
+The roller-crimper not only terminates the cover crops by flattening and crushing them, but it also leaves them in an intact mat that is better able to suppress weeds throughout the season.

 Cover Crop Mulches for Vegetable Production.
 John Teasdale and Aref Abdul-Baki, USDA researchers in Beltsville, Maryland, pioneered work to develop a cover crop mulch system for tomatoes and other vegetables using flail-mowed cover crops.
-They found mowed cover crop mulches (hairy vetch, or combinations of covers) provided sufficient nitrogen, suppressed diseases, and generally supported healthier, longer-lived plants.
-Weeds, however, remained a challenge.
-While the mowed cover crop mulch did provide good early weed suppression, and they were able to greatly reduce the amount of herbicide they used, they found the mowed mulch system still often required herbicides to achieve adequate weed control later in the season.
+They found that mowed cover crop mulches (hairy vetch or combinations of covers) provided sufficient nitrogen, suppressed diseases, and generally supported healthier, longer-lived plants.
+Weeds, however, still remained a challenge.
+While the mowed cover crop mulch did provide good early weed suppression and Teasdale and Abdul-Baki were able to greatly reduce the amount of herbicide they used, they still found that the mowed mulch system often required herbicides to achieve adequate weed control later in the season.
 Their work, findings, and recommendations are nicely summarized in their Farmers’ Bulletin.
 Other researchers have also investigated no-till tomato production systems that terminate cover crops by undercutting.

 Treatments in the Trial.
 As the combinations of cover crops, planting dates, cover crop termination methods, and crops are practically limitless, researchers elected to do a systems-type experiment to compare a couple of practical systems vegetable farmers could use to produce tomatoes: